 A Song of Praise and A Call to Worship and Obedience.
 Have you heard some of the words of this beautiful psalm before in hymns and worship music?
 What a powerful song of praise and adoration!

 Come, let us praise the LORD!

 Psalm 95 has no other information recorded in the Old Testament; however, the writer of Hebrews teaches directly from it in Hebrews 3:7-4:13.
 Hebrew 4:7 says “in David” or “through David” depending upon the translation.
 The author of Hebrews believed that David wrote this psalm, or it’s possible that in ancient times the psalms were just referred to as “David’s Book” as a whole.
-Bible scholars cannot attribute Psalm 95 to David with certainty, but it interesting to read the author of Hebrews words about this piece.
+Bible scholars cannot attribute Psalm 95 to David with certainty, but it is interesting to read the author of Hebrews words about this piece.

 Come, let us sing to the LORD!
 Let us shout joyfully to the Rock of our salvation.
 Let us come to him with thanksgiving.
 Let us sing psalms of praise to him.
 For the LORD is a great God, a great King above all gods.
 He holds in his hands the depths of the earth and the mightiest mountains.
 The sea belongs to him, for he made it.
 His hands formed the dry land, too.
 Psalm 95:1-5 NLT

 Come!
 Let us sing, shout, worship, and praise the Lord, our Rock and our great King!
 And not only is He our salvation and a loving Father who watches over us, but He holds the deep places of the earth (NKJV) and the peaks of the mountains (NASB) in His hand.
 How amazing!
 The universe is His, held in His hand, and yet, He cares for me and for you.

 It becomes us to praise him with heart and with voice from day to day; and especially should we delight to do this when we assemble as his people for public worship.Charles Spurgeon, English preacher, 1834-1892